isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Waste and Water.md

 Singapore’s integrated solid waste management system focuses on two key thrusts – waste minimisation and recycling.
 In land-scarce Singapore, Waste-to-Energy (WtE) plants offer the best technical solution for waste treatment by reducing waste volume efficiently to conserve landfill space, and generating electricity to offset carbon emissions.

 ![](/images/combating-waste-emissions.jpg)
-**Figure 2:** Waste being prepared for incineration at the Keppel Seghers Tuas Waste-to-Energy plant.
+Waste being prepared for incineration at the Keppel Seghers Tuas Waste-to-Energy plant.
 Besides diverting waste from landfills, incinerating waste also recovers heat energy that is used to produce and supply electricity to homes and factories. *Image courtesy of Keppel Corporation Limited.*

 The [Resource Sustainability Act](https://www.mse.gov.sg/resource-room/category/2020-07-30-resource-sustainability-act/) introduced in 2019 gave legislative effect to the regulatory measures targeting the three priority waste streams of e-waste, food waste and packaging waste, including plastics.
 Under the Act, the relevant producers are responsible for sustainable management of waste from their products at end-of-life.
 Singapore has introduced an Extended Producer Responsibility (EPR) scheme for e-waste and a Mandatory Packaging Reporting (MPR) scheme for packaging waste management.
 The Government plans to introduce a disposable carrier bag charge by mid-2023 and a beverage container return scheme by mid-2024 which will lay the foundation for an EPR framework for packaging waste management.